2018 Finnish presidential election: Green League

-The party 2012 presidential candidate, Pekka Haavisto, announced in February 2017 that he will reprise his candidacy.
+The party's 2012 presidential candidate, Pekka Haavisto, announced in February 2017 that he will reprise his candidacy.
 The decision came after Haavisto had been approached multiple times by the Green Party.
 Previously the party leader Ville Niinistö, President Niinistö's nephew, had stated that he would not seek the candidacy.
 Haavisto was confirmed as the party's candidate on 12 February.

 Left Alliance

 The Left Alliance chose MEP Merja Kyllönen as the party's candidate on 18 March 2017, after being the only one interested in running.
 Former leader of the party Paavo Arhinmäki was also interested in running early on, but later decided to concentrate on running for the office of Mayor of Helsinki.

 Social Democratic Party

 Social Democratic Party organised an informal membership poll in August 2017 for electing the party's presidential candidate, with three candidates entering the race, MPs Maarit Feldt-Ranta, Tuula Haatainen and Sirpa Paatero.
 The final decision based on the membership poll was made on 2 September 2017, when it was revealed that Haatainen had received the most votes in the poll.
 Haatainen ultimately gained 48.6% of the votes against Feldt-Ranta's 42.3% and Paatero's 8.6%.

 Before Feldt-Ranta, Haatainen and Paatero entered the party primary, Social Democratic Party was struggling to find potential candidates, as most of the prominent politicians had declined the candidacy.
 From early on, there was speculation on two possible candidates, Eero Heinäluoma and Jutta Urpilainen.
 In June 2016, Heinäluoma announced that he would not seek presidency due to his wife's recent death and ongoing work in the Parliament.
 In February 2017, Urpilainen also announced she would not seek presidency.
-The leader of the party Antti Rinne, the Governor of the Bank of Finland Erkki Liikanen and MEP Liisa Jaakonsaari likewise announced that they were not entering the presidential race.
+The leader of the party Antti Rinne, the governor of the Bank of Finland Erkki Liikanen and MEP Liisa Jaakonsaari likewise announced that they were not entering the presidential race.
 There were also talks within SDP on supporting a candidate outside the party, such as archbishop Kari Mäkinen, if no candidate would be found from within.
 Prominent SDP figureheads, such as Erkki Tuomioja and Lasse Lehtinen, even suggested the possibility of backing the incumbent president Sauli Niinistö.